infused/dbf/README.txt

   reader.find :first, :first_name => 'Keith'
   reader.find(10)

-== Dealing with deleted records xBase database systems do not physically delete records, but merely mark the records for deletion.
-The file must be compacted using a special utility to remove the deleted records.

-DBF returns nil for any record that has been marked for deletion, so if the database file has deleted records, you need to be careful when looping.
-For example, the following will fail if it encounters a nil record:

-  reader.records.each do |record| puts record['name'] end

-Therefore, it's a good idea to compact the records array to remove any nil records before iterating over it:

-  reader.records.compact.each do |record|
-    puts record['name']
-    puts record['email']
-  end

 == Large databases

 DBF::Reader defaults to loading all records into memory.
 This may not be what